BrenoTeixeira/cardio_catch_disease/README.md

 # 1.0.
 Business Problem.

-Cardio Catch Disease is a fictional company that is specialized in heart disease detection at its early stages.
+Cardio Catch Disease is a fictional company that specializes in heart disease detection at its early stages.
 Its business model is a service — the company offers early heart disease diagnostics for a specific price.

 **Currently Scenario**

     The heart disease diagnostic is made manually by a team of specialists.
-The precision is between 55% and 65% because of the complecity of the diagnosis process, and the team's fatigue.
-The cost of each diagnostic, including equipement and payment sheet, is around $900,00.
+The precision is between 55% and 65% because of the complexity of the diagnosis process, and the team's fatigue.
+The cost of each diagnostic, including equipment and payment sheet, is around $900,00.

-    The price of the diagnostics varies with the precision achived by the team of specialists.
+    The price of the diagnostics varies with the precision achieved by the team of specialists.
 It works like this: for every 5% precision above 50%, the customer pays $500.00.
 If the diagnostic has a precision of 55%, the customer pays $500.00; for a precision of 60%, the customer has to pay $1000.00, and so on.
 If the precision is 50% or lower the customer doesn't have to pay.

     The problem is that the team's precision is highly variable (range of 10%), making the business unstable.
 In the worst-case scenario (55% precision), the company has a $400.00 loss.
 In the best-case (65% precision), it has a $600.00 revenue.